 Promoting events is tough.
 Getting your event noticed is tough.
 Getting people to sign up and buy a ticket – even tougher.
-Most event promoters could do with a little third party help here…so attracting the attention of the press is one way to boost your events’ profile.
+Most event promoters could do with a little third party help here…so attracting the attention of the press by way of some ‘event public relations’ is one way to boost your events’ profile.

 Before social media the role the press played in helping to promote events was significant.
 When I think back to my early event management days as well as having to get the press ‘on side’ you also always placed adverts.
 While the use of what I call traditional adverts in hard copy publications or newspapers has declined markedly (they very seldom work) we remain as news hungry as ever.
 It’s just we access the news via a number of platforms.